 Our consultants and trainers deliver practical, results-oriented communication skills to corporate and agency clients.

 Many vendors offer trainings in communication skills, but culture and group dynamics make communications more complex.
-We offer experiential workshops and trainings designed to help professionals to develop not only the skills to manage interpersonal communication and complex team dynamics, but also practice that develops emotional memory for high-stakes moments.
-Just as we want pilots to have muscle memory of how to fly, we want managers and executives to have the emotional memory that lets them use (and not lose) their skills when they need them most.
+CCCI offers experiential workshops and trainings designed to help professionals develop not only the skills to manage interpersonal communication and complex team dynamics, but also the PRACTICE that develops emotional memory for high-stakes moments.
+Just as pilot training creates the muscle memory of how to fly, managers and executives must develop the emotional memory to use (and not lose) their skills when they need them most.
+(Some trainings subsidized through tax-deductible, 501c3 non-profit donations.)

-Jay M. Seiff-Haron, Psy.D. is a licensed psychologist and couples therapist specializing in the personal or professional challenges facing bicultural individuals and families.
-As an executive coach, he trains colleagues and corporate executives in leadership and communications skill-building; as a psychologist, Jay works with professionals, he also works with young children who have experienced separations from loved ones or traumas in San Francisco.
+Jay M. Seiff-Haron, MBA, Psy.D. is a licensed psychologist and Certified EFT Couples Therapist specializing in the personal or professional challenges facing bicultural individuals and families.
+As an executive coach, he trains colleagues and corporate executives in leadership and communications skill-building; as a psychologist, Jay also works with young children who have experienced separations from loved ones or traumas in San Francisco.

 Picture of Freeman Barnes